AlbertAlvi/olhos/README.md

-### Satirical representation of the collapse of a particle in superposition
+## Satirical representation of the collapse of a particle in superposition using Canvas